 Davies took portraits of walls in Williamsburg in New York, then by converting each image into black and white and close-cropping the women’s faces she created new portraits of each woman.
 By zooming in on the faces and removing the colour she hoped to further reveal each woman.
 She constructed the concertina so that when approached from the left it is only possible to see the black and white portraits of women and when viewed from the right only the colour portraits of the walls are visible.

-Ballarat International Foto Biennale, 2021
+Ballarat International Foto Biennale, 2022

 Photo Melbourne, 2021

-Melbourne Art Book Fair 2021
+Melbourne Art Book Fair, 2021

 Melbourne Art Book Fair, NGV, 2020